cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

-## Extend the Checkers Game with a Leaderboard
+# Extend the Checkers Game With a Leaderboard

-Go to your checkers folder and make sure that you are checked out on the [v1-cosmjs-elements](https://github.com/cosmos/b9-checkers-academy-draft/tree/v1-cosmjs-elements) tag.
+Go to your checkers folder and make sure that you checked out of the [v1-cosmjs-elements](https://github.com/cosmos/b9-checkers-academy-draft/tree/v1-cosmjs-elements) tag.

-In the Checkers chain folder, you can scaffold a Leaderboard module with Ignite:
+In the checkers chain folder, you can scaffold a leaderboard module with Ignite:

 ```bash
 $ ignite scaffold module leaderboard --ibc
 ```

-in order to create and maintain a leaderboard, we need to store the player information.
+In order to create and maintain a leaderboard, you need to store the player information.

 Scaffold a structure with:

 ```bash
 $ ignite scaffold map playerInfo wonCount:uint lostCount:uint dateUpdated:string --module leaderboard --no-message